Pink discloses about everything in her new interview from her family to her career to her affair to her motherhood and more.

-She has sold 40 millions plus albums and 70 millions singles that includes Don’t let me get me , Just give me a reason and more, in the duration of 17 years .
-She has also won three Grammys , a Brit and a shedload of MTV awards.
+She has sold 40 million-plus albums and 70 million singles that include Don’t let me get me, Just give me a reason and more, in the duration of 17 years.
+She has also won three Grammys, a Brit, and a shedload of MTV awards.

-She has been in flaming relationship with former motorcross racer Carey Hart, 42, for almost 16 yea.
-She has included their many cases in her lyrics , probably with 2008 breakup anthem So What.
-Her legendary affairs turned into marriage in 2006 and they are blessed with daughter Willow , Six and son Jameson, 10 months.
+She has been inflaming relationship with former motocross racer Carey Hart, 42, for almost 16 yea.
+She has included their many cases in her lyrics, probably with the 2008 breakup anthem So What.
+Her legendary affairs turned into marriage in 2006 and they are blessed with daughter Willow, Six, and son Jameson, 10 months.

 “Carey and I just scratch our heads sometimes.
 We’ve been together for 16 years off and on — mostly on — and sometimes you look at someone and you think, ‘I could never live without you.
 You get me in a way that no one else could.’